franciscovillaescusa/CMD/docs/source/data.rst

 .. image:: multifield.png

-where from top-left to bottom-right: gas mass, gas velocity, gas temperature, gas pressure, dark matter mass, dark matter velocity, electron abundance, magnetic fields, stellar mass, neutral hydrogen gas metallicity, and magnesium over iron ratio.
+where from top-left to bottom-right: gas density, gas velocity, gas temperature, gas pressure, dark matter density, dark matter velocity, electron number density, magnetic fields, stellar mass density, neutral hydrogen mass density, gas metallicity, and magnesium over iron ratio.

 These images show different properties of the gas, dark matter, and stars in a given Universe.
 Determining the value of the cosmological parameters from these images will help us to decode the true value of our own Universe, allowing us to unveil some of the biggest mysteries in fundamental physics.